mxcube/mxcubeweb/docs/source/config/ui.rst

         - id: video_size
           show: <show>

-It consists of two keys:
-- `grid_settings` - settings related to the mesh grid controls in the `draw_grid` component.
-- `components` - a list of all supported sample video widgets, in the format:
+It is a list of all supported sample video widgets.
-  - id: widget id
-  - show: <show> - boolean flag, when it's *true* the widget is included, when *false* it is omitted.
+``<show>`` flag is a boolean, when it's *true* the widget is included, when *false* it is omitted.
+The `draw_grid` component also allows to enable setting horizontal and vertical spacing.

 .. image:: video_controls.png